COVID-19 Frequently Asked Questions

 To determine whether someone qualifies as non-violent, the Department considers the individual’s offense history for the current period of DOC jurisdiction (the period during which the individual has continuously been under DOC jurisdiction, either in confinement or on supervision).

-How many individuals were released?
-Who was released?
+How many individuals were released or transferred?
+Who was released or transferred?

 Due to the COVID-19 pandemic and need to provide more physical distancing within the state's correctional facilities, the Department implemented a limited transfer of 950 minimum custody and work release incarcerated individuals to their communities.
 The documents linked to in the following list contain the names of individuals transferred to the community.